tummfm/jax-sgmc/docs/usage/data.rst

 - Shuffling in epochs: Draw from all samples without replacement and return mask to mark invalid samples at the end of the epoch.

-This is illustrated at a small toy-dataset, which observation count is not a multiplicity of the batch size:
+This is illustrated at a small toy-dataset, where the observation count is not a multiple of the batch size:

 .. doctest::